rjcmarkelz/BIS180L_web/_posts/2015-05-14-RNAseq-Annotation.md

 __Exercise 1__

+(Note: you should have these gene lists from the previous lab.
+And they should have been saved as files `DEgenes.trt.csv` and `DEgenes.interaction.csv`, so you can load them in from these files).

 __a.__ Use `merge()` to add gene descriptions for the genes found to be regulated by the DP treatment.
 Output a table of the top 10 genes that includes the output from edgeR and the descriptions.  __Important: Pay attention to the "sort="" argument to `merge()`.
 Should it be TRUE or FALSE?

 __b.__ Repeat this for  genes with a genotype x trt interaction.